Overview of Microbial Waterborne Disease in the U.S.

 Water-based infections are caused by pathogens that have a different life cycle than waterborne pathogens, and in many ways are much harder to control.
 These organisms are naturally present in water, having either originated from the aquatic environment or spent part of their life cycle in aquatic animals.
 They spread to human hosts via direct skin contact between the host and the water or through inhalation.
 Person-to-person transmission does not occur with water-based infections.
 Because the causative agents of water-based infections are indigenous to the water environment, the source water cannot be protected from contamination.
 Controls are primarily focused on minimizing growth of water-based pathogens.

 Viruses.
-Understanding some of the inherent characteristics of waterborne microbes helps us to circumvent their adverse effects.
-For example, human viruses have a low infectious dose, meaning only a small number are able to cause disease when ingested.
+Viruses are less adept than bacteria at surviving outside of a host.
+However, human viruses have a low infectious dose, meaning only a small number are able to cause disease when ingested.
 Therefore, it is important that our tools for water monitoring have the ability to detect very low levels of viruses in large volumes of water.
 Compared to bacteria, waterborne viruses are generally more resistant to conventional drinking water treatment processes.
-Thus, the validity of using bacterial indicators to monitor water quality and treatment efficacy has been questioned.

 Protozoa.
 Protozoan parasites, such as Cryptosporidium, are extremely resistant to chlorine and thus require additional treatment for their removal (i.e., via filtration) or inactivation (via ultraviolet light).
 Cryptosporidium is frequently isolated from surface water, both before and after standard treatment.
 They too have a low infectious dose but do not have the ability to grow outside of invaded hosts.
 Wild animals and calves are commonly infected and known to shed massive amounts of protozoa into the environment, contaminating food and water supplies.